 - Where should I go for a weekend in Berlin?

-- What countries are close to Berlin Germany?
+- What countries are close to Berlin, Germany?

 Potsdam is a small city located only a short ride away, making it the number one spot for those looking for a day trip from Berlin.
 This city is the capital of Brandenburg and is famous for its historical palaces and Dutch Quarter.

-Accessible through buses and trains, visiting Potsdam can conveniently be one of your easy and quick trips from Berlin.
+Accessible by buses and trains, visiting Potsdam can conveniently be one of your easy and quick trips from Berlin.
 The city isn’t short of beautiful lakes and parks, but most importantly, the Prussian Rocco Palaces give Potsdam the status of a World Heritage site.

-The Picture Gallary and Neptune’s Grotto are two other highlights of this city.
+Moving on, the famous Sanssouci Park surrounds the Palace.
+The park has artwork, impressive buildings, and beautiful walking trails.
+The Picture Gallary and Neptune’s Grotto are other highlights of this city.
 If you are a history-lover, you will find it hard to leave within one day.

 See Related: Best Car Museums in Germany

-2. Peacock Island
+4. Peacock Island

 A popular landmark on the island is the Peacock Island Castle.
 The tall white walls with peacocks wandering around give the castle a fairytale feel.

 The entire island will give you an impression of an English landscape park.
-Besides the beautiful nature, you will find many historical buildings like the Memorial temple of Queen Luise.
-Built in 1829, this temple deserves a definite visit.
+Besides the beautiful nature, you will find many historical buildings like the Memorial Temple of Queen Luise.
+Built-in 1829, this temple deserves a definite visit.

 While most places are open to the public, don’t forget to book museums, theatres, and opera shows in advance.
 You can always book online or through a local professional guide.